noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 It works!
 {% endcodeblock %}

 To verify that our client is recognized by the cloud application as Customer1, you can comment out the line `use_backend edge_customer1 if ...` in the `/etc/haproxy/haproxy.cfg` file on the edge instance.
 Remember to restart HAProxy after you modified the configuration.
-The repeated test from the edge instance proves that indeed there's no backend for the Customer1 available anymore:
+The repeated test from the client instance proves that indeed there's no backend for the Customer1 available anymore:

 {% codeblock lang:sh %}
 $ curl localhost